leetcode-repetition/user-feedback/README.md

 # Bugs & Features

-This repository is the one-stop place for reporting bugs and requesting new features for the LeetCode Spaced Repetition web extension.
+This repository is used for reporting bugs and requesting new features for the LeetCode Spaced Repetition web extension.

 ## Table of Contents